pascallaliberte/modestjs.works/_book/part-1/intro.md

 It assumes you already have some experience with JavaScript and its ecosystem.
 Although the intro to Part 2 includes a glossary with some descriptions, you should already know enough about the basic syntax of JavaScript and the way the browser loads pages, specifically the idea of event handlers.

-You'll have experienced the problems this book wants to address if you have tried and have struggled with some modern JavaScript librairies like React or Vue, struggled making Single-Page Apps or don't find you can relate with a lot of the other people working in the JavaScript ecosystem.
+You'll have experienced the problems this book wants to address if you have tried and have struggled with some modern JavaScript libraries like React or Vue, struggled making Single-Page Apps or don't find you can relate with a lot of the other people working in the JavaScript ecosystem.

 Or maybe you've tried influencing your team toward more modest practices already.